🧡 Skip to main content🔍 Skip to search

 Stop the Task upon successfully reaching the server.
 Let us first configure the Action which is to be performed if pinging the server has been successful.

-In case the server has responded to ping, the Task has performed its function and can be stopped.
+In case the server has responded to the ping, the Task has performed its function and can be stopped.
 Let us add the Stop Task Action.
-The default option to stop the very Task in which Action is located, namely, this Task is what we actually need.
+The default option to stop the very Task in which the Action is located, namely, this Task is what we actually need.

 Stop Task · this Task